Specialist in Asia Pacific, Japan, China, India and South East Asia and Global Emerging Market equities.

 How we identify these risks

 We identify climate-related risks throughout the research process, from the initial company assessment to the ongoing monitoring and review.
 We believe the most effective way to identify risks is through regular engagement with company management.
-This also provides us with an opportunity to assess other “soft factors” and determine whether a company’s efforts to manage climate risk are genuine.
+This also provides us with an opportunity to assess other “soft factors” and determine whether a company’s efforts to manage climate risks are genuine.

 How we manage these risks